natepmay/finfetch/README.md

 ```

 2. Point your browser to [http://localhost:3002]().
-1. Login and download your data with one click.
+1. Login and download your latest transactions with one click.
 1. Stop the server (close the terminal window or use the key command for your system).

 ## Setup (First Time Only)